 Connect with others through The Students’ Union at UWE

-The Students’ Union at UWE are still hosting a range of virtual events to keep you connected to fellow students.
+The Students’ Union at UWE host a range of events to keep you connected to fellow students.

 The Discord networking platform

 Join the Discord networking platform to meet and chat to other UWE Bristol Students online.

 If you live on campus, HallsLife is here to help you feel at home at UWE Bristol.
 Throughout the year they organise events and competitions that you can get involved with.
 This is a great way to meet others living in halls accommodation.

 Meetup is a great way to meet other people in your local area.
 Browse groups by interest (like health and wellness, film, technology) or search for groups near you.
 Millions of people use Meetup and there should always be likeminded people nearby.

 Time outdoors provides a list of activity clubs in your local area, such as walking, running, climbing and cycling groups.

 FriendMatch works like a dating site, but matches people up with new friends rather than dates.
 Meet new friends near you, or connect with others around the world.
 There is a small fee of £4 per month to use the site.

 Volunteering is another good way to meet other people.
 Search opportunities near you using Do It, the national database of volunteering.